dohyunkim116/QuantumSim.jl/README.md

 end
 ```

 This will print whether each QASM file passes or fails the approximate equality test against the outputs of Cirq.
-Alternatively, if you have navigated to the `quantumSim.jl` folder, you can activate the package environment in the Julia REPL by typing `] activate .` and run all of the tests defined in `runtests.jl` by typing `test`.
+Alternatively, if you have navigated to the `QuantumSim.jl` folder, you can activate the package environment in the Julia REPL by typing `] activate .` and run all of the tests defined in `runtests.jl` by typing `test`.
 The `runtests.jl` file includes tests for comparing the simulation results with Cirq.

 ## Documentation